-Six quantified motor measures were selected, on the basis of expert input from Ralf Reilmann, Peter H. Kraus, and the EHDN Motor Working Group, for inclusion in the Track-HD protocol, as well as a review of existing studies: a) isometric tongue force analysis; b) isometric grip force analysis; c) finger tapping using the isometric force transducer; d) gait testing; e) posturography using a force-plate; f) neurophysiological chorea analysis and g) and graphimetry using a simple paper-and-pencil drawing and tracing task.
-These measures allow for a multimodal motor assessment of the key motor systems in brainstem, upper- and lower extremity, and bradykinesia using sophisticated gadgets as well as a simple, easy to administer tracing task (graphimetry).
+Six quantified motor measures were selected, on the basis of expert input from Ralf Reilmann, Peter H. Kraus, and the EHDN Motor Working Group, for inclusion in the Track-HD protocol, as well as a review of existing studies.
+At each visit, assessments were selected from the following: a) isometric tongue force analysis; b) isometric grip force analysis; c) isometric grip force matching, d) finger tapping using the isometric force transducer; e) gait testing; f) posturography using a force-plate; g) neurophysiological chorea analysis and h) and graphimetry using a simple paper-and-pencil drawing and tracing task.
+These measures allow for a multimodal motor assessment of the key motor systems in brainstem, upper- and lower extremity, and bradykinesia using sophisticated gadgets.
 Although some data exists for some of these tasks that could provide evidence regarding possible effect sizes, with the exception of several gait studies and one posturography study, these data were not available at the time the protocol was developed and should be given further consideration as soon as is feasible.

-Test Measurement / Analysis Brainstem motor coordination test tongue force analysis Upper extremity motor coordination test isometric grip force analysis Bradykinesia test finger tapping with isometric force transducer Neurophysiological chorea analysis Using Polhemus 3D sensor Gait test analysis of normal pace and fast paced stride, and stride with mental distraction Posturography test lower extremity motor coordination force plate Graphimetry deviations in hand-tracing of a drawing (e.g., a spiral) on paper forms
+Test Measurement / Analysis Brainstem motor coordination test tongue force analysis Upper extremity motor coordination test isometric grip force analysis Upper extremity grip force test Isometric grip force matching Bradykinesia test finger tapping with isometric force transducer Neurophysiological chorea analysis using Polhemus 3D sensor Gait test analysis of normal pace and fast paced stride, and stride with mental distraction Posturography test lower extremity motor coordination force plate Graphimetry deviations in hand-tracing of a drawing (e.g., a spiral) on paper forms